 Tip: if you would like to see very nice detailed microscope photos of potatoes, have a look at the article by McComber, mentioned at the bottom of this post!

 Browning of a potato

-In some preparation methods the potato won’t only cook, it will also turn brown: think fries, or chips.
+In some preparation methods the potato won’t only cook, it will also turn brown: think fries, or chips (we’ve written a whole article about it!).
 This is because of the Maillard reaction.
 The Maillard reaction is a reaction between proteins and sugars in the potato resulting in a brown colour.
 It can happen at room temperature, but will be very slow.
 Therefore you will generally see it occur at higher temperatures, well above 100C.
 At these higher temperatures the browning can occur in a matter of minutes.